Nandini Satpathy: Political career

 Satpathy returned to Odisha in 1972, due to vacancies caused by Biju Patnaik and others departing from the Congress party, and became the Chief Minister of Odisha.
 During the Emergency of 25 June 1975 – 21 March 1977, she imprisoned a number of notable individuals, including Nabakrusna Choudhuri and Rama Devi; however, Odisha had the fewest prominent individuals jailed during the Emergency, and Satpathy otherwise attempted to resist Indira Gandhi's policies during the Emergency.

 Satpathy left office in December 1976.
 During the general election in 1977, she was part of a group of protesters led by Jagjivan Ram, which became the Congress for Democracy (CFD) party.
 CFD merged with Janata Party in May 1977.
 Nandini Satpathy was elected to Orissa Vidhan Sabha from Dhenkanal in June 1977.
 In 1980, she won that seat as Congress (Urs) candidate, and in 1985 as an independent.
 In 1990, her son Tathagata Satpathy won Dhenkanal assembly seat as Janata Dal candidate.

 Nandini Satpathy returned to the Congress party in 1989, on the request of Rajiv Gandhi.
-The Congress party was unpopular in Odisha as a whole, due to its two term miss rule (primarily under Janaki Ballabh Patnaik as Chief Minister).
+The Congress party was unpopular in Odisha as a whole, due to its two term misrule (primarily under Janaki Ballabh Patnaik as Chief Minister).
 She was elected as a member of the State Legislative Assembly from Gondia, Dhenkanal and remained in the Assembly until 2000, when she decided to retire from politics; she did not contest the 2000 elections.
 She was not influential in and was critical of the Odisha branch of the Congress party.